 A traditional pebble-dash finish has the surface blinded out with a dense aggregate.
 This aggregate is generally non-porous so would require an adhesion primer to help paints successfully bond and adhere to the substrate.
 To achieve an excellent bond, we recommend first priming the substrate.

 An excellent painting system for pebble dash is Mathys Rust-Oleum Murfill Waterproofing Coating.
 This coating is extremely water repellent.
 It also holds approval by Trinity House for application on to lighthouses.
 It comes with a 10 year guarantee if application is correct.
 A primer of Rust-Oleum Noxyde Anti Rust Cladding and Steel Paint thinned by 20–25% with fresh water.
 Apply a coat at a cover rate of 0.4 kg per m2, on completion, allow to cure overnight.

 Glixtone High Performance Masonry Paint AC1

 AC1 Smooth Masonry Paint is a high performance, water based paint coating, designed for use on new build housing projects and over existing masonry paints.
 AC1 offers Anti-Carbonation properties that provide outstanding level of resistance to carbon dioxide and other acidic gases with a life expectancy in excess of 30 years.
 Highly resistant to UV rays, oil, grease, alkali, salt & dirt.

-If you require further advice and guidance on how to paint pebble dash render or other renders, do not hesitate to contact our technical team on 01462 421 33.
+Do you require further advice and guidance on how to paint pebble dash render or other renders?
+Do not hesitate to contact our technical team on 01462 421 333.
 Our technical team can advise on all aspects of your project and specify the best performing paint system based on your individual requirement.